 The Houma-Thibodaux MPO is currently meeting ozone attainment readings.
-Ozone attainment status will continue to be monitored in FY 2016-2017.
-In April 2013, the HTMPO requested and was granted admittance to the EPA's Ozone and PM 2.5 Advance Program.
-HTMPO continues to update and implement the region's "Path Forward" plan for the HTMPO which was submitted to EPA Region 6 in August 2013.
+Ozone attainment status will continue to be monitored in FY 2017-2018.
+In April 2013, the MPO requested and was granted admittance to the EPA's Ozone and PM 2.5 Advance Program.
+The MPO continues to update and implement the region's Path Forward plan for the region which was submitted to EPA Region 6 in August 2013.
+In addition, the MPO will participate in any regional air quality coalition or similar type of environmental organizations focusing on improving the region's air quality.